 More on Retirement: What Social Security Will Look Like When Millennials Retire

-But Current Retirees Can Save at Least $8,000 a Year by Cutting Certain Expenses
+Seniors Can Save at Least $8,000 a Year in Retirement by Cutting These Expenses

 Current retirees could add to their retirement savings — or prolong the savings they have — by reducing unnecessary spending.
 The survey found that adults 65 and older spend an average of $4,934 a year on non-necessities.
 Eliminating meals out could save them roughly $1,954 a year.
 Another big spending category for this age group is ride shares.
 In fact, adults 65 and older spend the most of any age group — $1,149 a year.